Prottoy2938/ingredient-blog/_posts/major-new-update-in-ingredient.md

 ## Related Image suggestion

 For each recipe, the application tries to show related images about the dish.
 So the user can get a better idea of the dish.
 To do this, the application uses images from _[Pexels](https://www.pexels.com/)_ and _[Unsplash](https://unsplash.com/)_.
 One important thing to discuss is that the image suggestion might not always be related to that specific dish.

-We're working on it and if you have any suggestion, you can _[tell us](ingredient2938@gmail.com)_ about it.
+Data is:

 - icon change
   - new table, ingredient, buy option,
   - video option
   - pexels, discord, image, warning
   - new blog